8 Scariest Ghost Towns in the World

 There are few ghost towns in the world that were this densely populated and now lay completely abandoned.
 Perhaps that’s why the city of Pripyat, and the Chernobyl area at large, continues to fascinate the world.

-Explore Creepy Ghost Towns On Your Own
+Explore the Scariest Ghost Towns in the World On Your Own

 If you want some tips on exploring abandoned places, check out my interview with the Unknown Cameraman.
 Otherwise, arrange a haunted tour to make sure you don’t get in any trouble!